argaurava/DevOps-Demo-Project/README.md

 - AWS Account

 ### Step to Install the Applicaiton
+* below steps needs to be follow on controlling machine
-* Create directory for as Anisble and Terraform and place the site.yml and main.tf
+* Create directory as Anisble and Terraform and place the site.yml and main.tf
 * Create directory in Terraform for your AWS secrete key, access key and perm file.
 * Create a shell script in Ansible directory to create invertory.ini file from terraform output.
 * Create pipeline job in Jenkins and copy the Jenkins file content in pipeline tab.